-- B. Non-compliance with law and regulations, including fraud - We acknowledge that we are responsible to determine that the Council's activities are conducted in accordance with laws and regulations and that we are responsible to identify and address any non-compliance with applicable laws and regulations, including fraud. - 2.
-We acknowledge that we are responsible for the design, implementation and maintenance of internal controls to prevent and detect fraud. - 3.
-We have disclosed to you the results of our assessment of the risk that the Council's financial statements may be materially misstated as a result of fraud. - 4.
-We have no knowledge of any identified or suspected non-compliance with laws or regulations, including fraud that may have affected the Council (regardless of the source or form and including without limitation, any allegations by "whistleblowers"), including non-compliance matters: - involving financial statements; - related to laws and regulations that have a direct effect on the determination of material amounts and disclosures in the Council's financial statements; - related to laws and regulations that have an indirect effect on amounts and disclosures in the financial statements, but compliance with which may be fundamental to the operations of the Council's activities, its ability to continue to operate, or to avoid material penalties; - involving management, or employees who have significant roles in internal controls, or others; or - in relation to any allegations of fraud, suspected fraud or other non-compliance with laws and regulations communicated by employees, former employees, analysts, regulators or others.
+We acknowledge that we are responsible for the design, implementation and maintenance of internal controls to prevent and detect fraud.

+We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud.
+We have no knowledge of any identified or suspected non-compliance with laws or regulations, including fraud that may have affected the Council (regardless of the source or form and including without limitation, any allegations by "whistleblowers"), including non-compliance matters:

+involving financial statements;

+related to laws and regulations that have a direct effect on the determination of material amounts and disclosures in the Council's financial statements:

+related to laws and regulations that have an indirect effect on amounts and disclosures in the financial statements, but compliance with which may be fundamental to the operations of the Council's activities, its ability to continue to operate, or to avoid material penalties;

+involving management, or employees who have significant roles in internal controls, or others; or in relation to any allegations of fraud, suspected fraud or other noncompliance with laws and regulations communicated by employees, former employees, analysts, regulators or others.